kloverde/linux-utils/README.md

 A wrapper of `update-app.sh`.
 Upgrades Thunderbird to the latest 64-bit Linux release.

+# update-vscode.sh

+A wrapper of `update-app.sh`.
+Upgrades VS Code to the latest 64-bit Linux release.

 # yesno

 A helper script to display a configurable yes/no prompt